 Nutrition plays an important role in your pet’s overall health.
-Last fall, the FDA made an announcement concerning grain-free diets.
+Last fall, the FDA made an announcement concerning grain-free diets for dogs and cats.
 Tiger Tails released a statement explaining this announcement and providing our recommendations.
 We would like to provide an update on this issue.

 Why the Update?